-It will take around 18 months for your pup to reach full maturity, considering the large size of both parent breeds.
+Considering the large size of both parent breeds, it will take around 18 months for your pup to reach full maturity.
 It's possible that your hybrid pup's ears may be floppy at birth and later become more pointed and erect.
-It's also possible that your puppy's ears will remain floppy for life.
+However, it's also possible that your puppy's ears will remain floppy for life.

-Your pup's coat color and markings can also change over time, becoming lighter or darker over time, however, it's likely that you can get an idea of your pup's markings when he's young.
+Your pup's coat color and markings can also change over time, becoming lighter or darker over time.
+However, you can likely get an idea of your pup's markings when he's young.